 MTBF (Mean Time Between Failures)

-The MTBF is calculated by dividing the total failures by the total operating hours of the component.
-The reliability of the equipment increases with the period between failures.
+The MTBF is calculated by dividing total failures by total operating hours, indicating the reliability of equipment increases with the period between failures.

 M.T.T.R.
 (Mean Time to Repair)